 I think we can learn at least a few things from the examples above.
 Why would people who obviously fared well under the non-ideal gospel circumstances be so willing to consistently preach the gospel ideal?
 Wouldn’t this just reinforce the pain of never having had the ideal?
 When they read the Savior’s words in Matthew asking us to, “Be ye therefore perfect,” (Matthew 5:48) why didn’t they pursue their false/incomplete solutions instead of actively pursuing that ideal?

-I think one answer to setting aside our pain might be simpler than we think.
+One answer to setting aside our pain might be simpler than we think.
 It’s because Jesus Christ’s atonement can bring peace, and even bring healing.
 So let me ask this: Would the Savior command us to be perfect if he knew it would automatically result in us feeling guilty, lonely, or never good enough?
+No, never!
 I have personally felt healing take place as I realize how often he has sustained me and strengthened me on a daily basis.
 The names the scriptures use for the Savior can teach us something different about how He heals: Comforter, Consolation of Israel, Counselor, Deliverer, Healer, Mediator, Physician, Prince of Peace, and Redeemer of the world.

 This means that if our lives don’t follow the gospel ideal, we don’t need to feel like the only solution is to look to external things.
 Do we access the healing and strengthening powers of Christ’s atonement by changing others, or by changing our environment to the non-ideal, or even by changing what truth is taught in Church?
 External changes might help ease our pain, at times, but true healing comes from the Atonement.